slavenf/sfl-library/doc/static_multiset.md

 }
 ```

 `sfl::static_multiset` is an associative container similar to [`std::multiset`](https://en.cppreference.com/w/cpp/container/multiset), but with a fixed maximum capacity defined at compile time and backed entirely by statically alocated storage.
 This container **does not** perform any dynamic memory allocation.
 The number of elements **cannot** be greater than `N`.
 Attempting to insert more elements results in **undefined behavior**.
+This design provides a compact and cache-friendly representation optimized for use cases where the maximum size is known in advance.
+It is also well-suited for **bare-metal embedded** development where predictable memory usage and no dynamic allocation are critical.

 The underlying storage is implemented as **red-black tree**.

 The complexity of search, insert, and remove operations is O(log N).

+References and pointers to elements are stable: insert and erase operations do not invalidate them unless the referenced element is erased.

 Iterators to elements are bidirectional iterators, and they meet the requirements of [*LegacyBidirectionalIterator*](https://en.cppreference.com/w/cpp/named_req/BidirectionalIterator).

 `sfl::static_multiset` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*ReversibleContainer*](https://en.cppreference.com/w/cpp/named_req/ReversibleContainer), and [*AssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/AssociativeContainer).

-This container is convenient for bare-metal embedded software development.

 <br><br>